Calvineries/bedrock-external-fullbright/README.md

 # Minecraft Bedrock External Fullbright
-A python script or an application compiled with PyInstaller,
-that sets the game's brightness to a very high value.
+A python script that sets the game's brightness to a very high value.

 Works like any fullbright on Minecraft Java.